 Ease of Use

-The SoftBottle has a collapsible plastic body and screw-on cap.
+has a collapsible plastic body and screw-on cap.
 It has a simple design and only two parts, making it easy to operate.
 The lid is small and opaque, which definitely runs the risk of becoming misplaced, but as we found out during testing, if you do lose the lid, it is easy to order a replacement online for only a few extra bucks.
 Another plus for this contender is that it forms to the space available in your pack for easy stowing.
 The flexible body is also helpful when filling the bottle in shallow streams in the backcountry.
 It is leak-proof beyond any doubt, and easily rolls up and fits into your pocket when empty.

-On the down side, drinking from this collapsable bottle requires a learned skill, and definitely needs two hands.
+On the downside, drinking from this collapsible bottle requires a learned skill, and requires two hands.
 Its soft flexibility makes it flop around when trying to grab a drink, which will lead to spills if you're not careful.
-This is defnitely not a one-handed drinking bottle, but if you're using this bottle, hopefully you are in the backcountry or on some kind of adventure where you will have time to use both hands to hydrate yourself!
-The bottle also tied with the Soma Bottle
+This is not a one-handed drinking bottle, but if you're using this bottle, hopefully you are in the backcountry or on some kind of adventure where you will have time to use both hands to hydrate yourself!
+The bottle tied with the Soma Bottle

-This contender also has the smallest mouth of all bottles we tested, making it hard to fill up from faucets with large or powerful water streams.
+This contender also has one of the smallest mouths of all bottles we tested, making it hard to fill up from faucets with large or powerful water streams.
+Only the *bkr had a more narrow mouth and gave us just as much trouble as the Platypus when filling.
 On this note, if you are planning on purifying your water, the

-, our Editors' Choice winner, or the Lifefactory Glass
+, our Editors' Choice winner or the Lifefactory Glass

 or Soma Water Bottle